aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Here:

-- glm - Generalized linear model,
+- glm - generalized linear model,
-- lagged - Lagged transformation,
+- lagged - `lagged transformation`_,
-- ridge - Ridge regression.
+- ridge - ridge regression.

 In the first branch
 lagged transformation is used to transform time-series into table data and then ridge is applied.